• Views 45

 Synopsis

-• This engaging video explains how and why Georgetown, Texas became a 100% renewable city.
+• This interesting video explains how and why Georgetown, Texas became one of the first 100% renewable energy cities in the United States.

 Teaching Tips